-John Henry “Doc” Holliday (1851-1887) – Deputized by Virgil Earp in Tombstone, Arizona to help in stopping the crimes of the Clanton Gang, which culminated with a gunfight at the Gunfight at the O.K.
+John Henry “Doc” Holliday (1851-1887) – Deputized by Virgil Earp in Tombstone, Arizona to help stop the Clanton Gang’s crimes, culminating with a gunfight at the Gunfight at the O.K.
 Corral in October 1881.
-He died in of tuberculosis in Colorado in 1887.
+He died of tuberculosis in Colorado in 1887.

 John Horan; aka: Pete – A gunman and miner, he was hanged in 1863.by Sheriff Henry Plummer in Montana for murder.

-Tom Horn, aka: James Hicks (1860-1903) – Born in Memphis, Missouri on November 21, 1860, Horn’s father was a strict disciplinarian and Tom ran away at the age of 14, heading west.
-By the time he was 15 he was an army scout and involved in many campaigns for more than a decade, including Geronimo’s surrender in 1886.
-In 1890, he joined the Pinkerton Agency Agency and using his gun with lethal effectiveness tracked down dozens of outlaws and killed 17 men.
+Tom Horn, aka James Hicks (1860-1903) – Born in Memphis, Missouri on November 21, 1860, Horn’s father was a strict disciplinarian, and Tom ran away at the age of 14, heading west.
+By the time he was 15, he was an army scout and involved in many campaigns for more than a decade, including Geronimo’s surrender in 1886.
+In 1890, he joined the Pinkerton Agency Agency and tracked down dozens of outlaws, and killed 17 men using his gun with lethal effectiveness.

-Merritt Horrell (18??-1877) – Yet another of the five violent Horrell brothers, Merritt was present at the Lampasas Saloon Gunfight and when they broke brother Mart out of jail in Georgetown, Texas.
-With his other brothers, he fled to Lincoln County, New Mexico, where he was also involved in the Horrell War.
+Merritt Horrell (18??-1877) – Yet another of the five violent Horrell brothers, Merritt was present at the Lampasas Saloon Gunfight and broke brother Mart out of jail in Georgetown, Texas.
+He fled to Lincoln County, New Mexico, where he was also involved in the Horrell War with his other brothers.
 After the brothers return to Texas, Pink Higgins filed an official complaint in May 1876, accusing Merritt of taking one of his calves.
 Though the case went to trial, Merritt was found not guilty, and Higgins promised Merritt that he would settle the matter later with his gun.
 Pink’s threat was not an idle one.
-On January 22, 1877, while Merritt was in a Lampasas saloon, Higgins slipped in through a back door and shot Merritt, who fell to the floor.
+On January 22, 1877, while Merritt was in a Lampasas saloon, Higgins slipped in through the back door and shot Merritt, who fell to the floor.
 Though wounded, Merritt stood up, and Higgins shot him again.
 Once more on the floor, Higgens pumped two more shots into the dying man.

 Thomas W. Horrell (18??-1878) – One of the five violent Horrell brothers, Tom was involved in virtually every conflict of the rowdy clan.
-After serving with brothers Sam and Mart in Terry’s Texas Rangers during the Civil War he returned to Lampasas.
+After serving with brothers Sam and Mart with Terry’s Texas Rangers during the Civil War, he returned to Lampasas.
 He got into his first dispute with Pink Higgens during a joint cattle drive to Abilene in 1872.
 In Abilene, the pair got into a dispute that very nearly erupted in gunfire.
-He was present at the Lampasas Saloon Gunfight and when they broke brother Mart out of jail in Georgetown, Texas.
-With his other brothers, he fled to Lincoln County, New Mexico, where he was also involved in the Horrell War.
-After returning the Lampasas, he was actively involved in the Horrell-Higgins Feud and the Lampasas Square Shoot Out.
-In 1878, he and brother, Mart, were jailed in Meridian, Texas as suspects for a robbery/murder.
+He was present at the Lampasas Saloon Gunfight and broke brother Mart out of jail in Georgetown, Texas.
+He fled to Lincoln County, New Mexico, where he was also involved in the Horrell War with his other brothers.
+After returning to Lampasas, he was actively involved in the Horrell-Higgins Feud and the Lampasas Square Shoot Out.
+In 1878, he and his brother, Mart, were jailed in Meridian, Texas, as suspects for a robbery/murder.
 The jail was besieged by a vigilante mob who shot and killed both brothers.

 Joe Howard – A gunman in Lincoln County, New Mexico, in 1877, killed Chihuahua, a Cherokee Indian.